 The proposed policy adheres to the SHMA recommendations to ensure that the make-up of the market and affordable housing types and sizes is accounted for.
-Similarly developments resulting in a new exceptional circumstances.
+Similarly developments resulting in a net loss will not be prohibited unless in exceptional circumstances.
 As such affordable housing provision is appropriately met through the adoption of the proposed policy.